zephyrproject-rtos/zephyr/doc/application/application.rst

 Application Configuration
 *************************

 The application is configured using a set of options that can be customized for application-specific purposes.
-The Zephyr build system takes a configuration option's value from the first source in which it is specified.

-An option's value is taken from the following available sources, in order:
+The Zephyr build system takes a configuration option's value from the first source in which it is specified, taken from the following available sources, in order:

 #.
 An application's current configuration (i.e. the file
    :file:`zephyr/.config` in the build directory).
 This can be used